This article was last updated on May 19, 2020.

-- What you see is what you get.
 Older pets have a history, which makes their personality much more predictable than that of a puppy or kitten.
 You are sure of the size, color, coat, and what types of special needs might be required.

-- Older dogs are typically house-trained, and many are used to life with people.
+Many are used to life with people.
 Some older dogs have manners and can obey basic commands such as sit, stay and down.

 Most older pets are well past the stage where they are teething, chewing or excessively scratching.